vrubleg/soundkeeper/ReadMe.txt

 - New "Sine" stream type which can be useful for analog outputs or too smart digital outputs.
 - When a user starts a new Sound Keeper instance, the previous one is stopped automatically.
 - "Fluctuate" stream type considers sample format of the output (16/24/32-bit integer, and 32-bit float).
-- Command line parameters are supported.
+- Command line arguments are supported.
 Example: "soundkeeper sine -f 1000 -a 10".
 - The workaround for the Audio Service memory leak is enabled on affected Windows versions only (8, 8.1, and 10).

 [2020/07/18] v1.1.0: